JackFawthorpe/FoodRTS/Readme.md

 ## Tooling

+### Game Engine
+This game is built on the Godot Engine.
+Which can be installed [here](https://godotengine.org/download/windows/).
+The suggestion is to download with .NET.

 ### Documentation
 The documentation for this project is written within [obsidian](https://obsidian.md/).
 To interact with the documentation you will want to open ```/Documentation``` as a vault within obsidian.